 - Panko bread crumbs

 To start take your pork cut and trim into shape, you can either do one large tonkatsu or smaller ones, depending on what you want.
-To make it extra tender after cooking (important as sometimes pork can get tough) simply lightly pound the pork cut with either the back of a knife or a rolling pin etc. Be careful not to pound it too much or split the meat, we want it in a good shape.
+To make it extra tender after cooking (important as sometimes pork can get tough) simply lightly pound the pork cut with either the back of a knife or a rolling pin etc. Be careful not to pound it too much or split the meat, we want it in good shape.
 Season the pork well with salt and pepper, then dip in flours ensuring an even coverage, then dip into the beaten egg mix, again make sure the coating is all over.
 Lightly cover in Panko bread crumbs so that your tonkatsu is crispy.
 To prepare the cabbage simply finely slice it, to make the cabbage more crisp you can sit it in cold water.

 To cook the tonkatsu you need to deep fry it in oil that is around 150C, it can take between 7-10 minutes to cook the pork through depending on the size of the cut, turn once to get an even browning.
 If you want extra crispy tonkatsu you can increase the temperature of the oil by another 30 degrees and refry to get a deep brown covering.
-After the frying process leave the tonkatsu cutlet to drain.
+After the frying process leaves the tonkatsu cutlet to drain.

 The sauce that goes with the cutlet is also very important, however, there are many different recipes depending on what chef you ask.
 One that is nice that I have tried is;